liukanglai/Learning-diary/Computer/IDE+/Vim+/Plugins.md

 " 表格
 Plug 'dhruvasagar/vim-table-mode', { 'on': 'TableModeToggle' }

-- 格式
+" 格式
-"for your own format"
+" for your own format"
 Plug 'vimwiki/vimwiki'

 " Bookmarks
 Plug 'kshenoy/vim-signature'

 " Other useful utilities
 Plug 'terryma/vim-multiple-cursors'
-Plug 'junegunn/goyo.vim' " distraction free writing mode
+" distraction free writing mode
+Plug 'junegunn/goyo.vim'

     " type ysks ' to wrap the word with '   ' or type cs'`   to change 'word' to `word`